 - a.
 Product example currently in use is the KI Strive Stool, model #SPSNAU, with height adjustable control paddle that operates a pneumatic cylinder.
 Stools are to be without arms.
 Base it to be with 5 legs for casters. - b.
 KI Strive Stool frame color to be epoxy powder coat black (BL), with casters appropriate for the floor finish in the GPC to receive the stool.
-When fabrics are used, they are to be Skyline Black 1KBN, and to withstand at least 200,000 double rubs - c.
-See section 12.50.04 for the required stenciling on the bottom of the loose furniture. - 12.51.08 Loose Student Tables See above section 12.50.03 j 2). - 12.51.09 Instructional Technology Podium See section 27.41.06 for podium information.
+When fabrics are used, they are to be Skyline Black 1KBN. - c.
+See section 12.50.04 for the required stenciling on the bottom of the loose furniture. - 12.51.08 Loose Student Tables See above section 12.50.03 j) 2). - 12.51.09 Instructional Technology Podium See section 27.41.06 for podium information.